-Gonzaga University is so fortunate; even before the Gonzaga Will campaign was launched, many of our benefactors stepped forward to say, “we will.”
+Gonzaga Will: The Campaign for Our Future is the most successful fundraising campaign in institutional history.
+Even before the campaign was launched, many benefactors stepped forward to say, “we will.”
 At launch we had raised an incredible $183 million toward our $250 million goal.

-Below is a snapshot of some of the gifts and outcomes that the unprecedented generosity of our donors has provided so far.
-With your continued support, we can move even closer to achieving the vision for Gonzaga’s future.
+Below is a snapshot of some of the gifts and outcomes that the unprecedented generosity of our more than 40,000 donors.

 Over the past four years, donor support has eased the financial burden on our students through the Zag Scholarship Promise.
-Likewise, $73 million has been pledged so far to support scholarships through the endowment, which equates to nearly 1,275 individual scholarships that will be awarded into perpetuity.
+More than $110 million has been pledged to support scholarships through the endowment (284 endowed scholarships).
 Every contribution makes a Gonzaga education more accessible and affordable for the next generation of teachers, engineers, athletes, entrepreneurs and scientists.

 The Myrtle Woldson Performing Arts Center and Endowed Scholarship Fund